linuxplayground/nabu-games/README.md

 . move right
 SPACE drop

-## Invaders

-WORK IN PROGRESS - IGNORE.
+Or use the Joystick

 ## NABU-LIB

-The games in this repo leverage NABU-LIB developed by DJSures. [https://github.com/DJSures/NABU-LIB](https://github.com/DJSures/NABU-LIB)
+The games in this repo depend on NABU-LIB developed by DJSures. [https://github.com/DJSures/NABU-LIB](https://github.com/DJSures/NABU-LIB)

+## z80retro-lib

+A port of NABU-LIB is available at [https://github.com/linuxplayground/z80retro-lib](https://github.com/linuxplayground/z80retro-lib) and is used in this project to cross-compile these games for the Z80_Retro.
+For more inforamtion on the Z80_Retro board see: [https://github.com/Z80-Retro](https://github.com/Z80-Retro)